Stages

 Assigning a Config to a Stage

-When you create a new config, noorm asks which stage to use:
+When you create a new config in the TUI, noorm asks which stage to use:

 ?
 Select stage for new config: